 The Rise of Cloud Integration Platforms (iPaaS)

-Cloud integration technology (integration Platform as a Service), is now best practice for enterprise application integration, as cloud adoption becomes increasingly widespread across a range of verticals.
+Cloud integration technology (iPaaS, or integration Platform as a Service), is now best practice for enterprise application integration, as cloud adoption becomes increasingly widespread across a range of verticals.
 It’s flexible and scalable in a way that was previously unimaginable for businesses, and is being adopted by companies ranging from mid-market tech companies to global B2B corporations.

 Even banks are making the move.
 As of 2018, Martin Häring, chief marketing officer at Finastra, noted to Information Age that even banks, traditionally conservative in their adoption of new IT, have moved toward the cloud: “With Azure, Microsoft has seen strong cloud adoption in the financial services industry, with more than 80% of the world’s largest banks and more than 85% of the global, systemically important financial institutions now using their solution.”